If you wish to apply for a visa to Latvia you are required to follow the steps below:

 Exemptions from the fingerprinting requirement are provided for a limited number of applicants, including children under the age of twelve and persons for whom the collection of fingerprints is physically impossible.
 Heads of State and members of the national government with members of their official delegation and spouses will also be exempted, if travelling for official purposes.

 The visa procedure usually takes 5-10 working days.
 We will contact you in case something is missing in your application or if further information is required.

 When you pick up your visa, please bring your ID card.
-If you are picking up other visa than yours, together with your ID please submit the letter of authorisation.
+In cases when other person is authorised to pick your passport, she must show his ID and submit the letter of authorisation.